 Watch or Stream the A League Live

-While you can find this edition of the Wanderers v Sydney FC on Free to Air TV (One), Fox Sports 4 (Foxtel/Kayo) will provide the most complete coverage to include every game live, in HD and ad-break free during play, as well as Match Replays throughout the week and the option to watch the A League online.
+While you can find this edition of the Wanderers v Sydney FC on Free to Air TV (10Bold), Fox Sports 6 (Foxtel/Kayo) will provide the most complete coverage to include every game live, in HD and ad-break free during play, as well as Match Replays throughout the week and the option to watch the A League online.

-So if you’re a resident of Australia you may wish to consider the 14 day Kayo Sports free trial which has no lock-in contract.
-Kayo will broadcast every A-League match live, and if you have to be out and about you can stream Sydney FC vs Wanderers free to eligible mobile devices within minutes of getting started.
+So if you’re a resident of Australia you may wish to consider the 14 day Kayo Sports free trial which has no lock-in contract so you can check out the service and leave if it doesn’t offer what you’re looking for.
+Kayo will broadcast every A-League match live, and if you have to be out and about you can simply stream Sydney FC vs Wanderers free to an eligible mobile device within minutes of getting started.